kelseyhg/auctive/readme.md

 ## User Stories

 User is an event coordinator for a nonprofit planning an auction fundraiser
-* She wants to be able to track donors, donated, items, and attendees
+* She wants to be able to track donors, donated items, and attendees
 * She wants this information to be easy to access and update during the event
 * She wants to efficiently provide attendees with accurate receipts upon checkout
 * She wants to be able to export her event data for analysis and to share records